- The FDA recently issued the new FSMA Proposed Rule for Food Traceability, increasing its track and trace requirements for food manufacturers.

 - Track and trace software has proven efficient and effective for food companies like DSM.

 While the new standard will further protect human safety, it also comes with added stress.
-Food manufacturers must adopt new compliance measures as quickly as possible or put their business at risk.
+Food manufacturers must adopt new measures to become FSMA compliant as quickly as possible or put their business at risk.

-More than ever, food companies are turning to traceability software to ensure compliancy, automate track-and-trace, and ensure customer trust.
+More than ever, food companies are turning to traceability software to ensure compliance, automate track-and-trace, and ensure customer trust.

 Why Traceability Software Is So Important